Spectral Structure of the Mixed Hessian of the Dispersionless Toda $\tau$-Function: Scalar Gram continuation beyond the analytic threshold

-\begin{lemma}[Reduced local model at the branch point] Let \(\xi=\zeta_c^{-2}u\), and write the germ of \(\mathcal G_p\) at \(\xi=0\) in its reduced hypergeometric form \({}_{q_p+1}F_{q_p}\), obtained by cancelling any common upper and lower parameters in \eqref{eq:Gp-hypergeom}.
+\begin{lemma}[Reduced local description at the branch point] Let \(\xi=\zeta_c^{-2}u\), and write the germ of \(\mathcal G_p\) at \(\xi=0\) in its reduced hypergeometric form \({}_{q_p+1}F_{q_p}\), obtained by cancelling any common upper and lower parameters in \eqref{eq:Gp-hypergeom}.
 Then \(\xi=1\) is a regular singular point of the reduced differential equation.
 Its local exponents are

+where in the last case the exponent \(2\) has multiplicity two.
 In particular, the exponent \(0\) is simple, while the exponent \(1\) is either absent or simple.
 Hence no terms of the form \(\log(1-\xi)\) or \((1-\xi)\log(1-\xi)\) can occur in the local continuation of the germ. \end{lemma}

 \begin{proof} By Lemma~\ref{lem:reduced-hypergeom-data}, after cancellation \(\mathcal G_p\) satisfies a reduced generalized hypergeometric equation of type \({}_{q_p+1}F_{q_p}\) with parametric excess \(\gamma=2\).
 For such an equation, the local exponents at \(\xi=1\) are \(0,1,\dots,q_p-1,\gamma\); see \cite[\S16.8]{NIST:DLMF}.
-Substituting \(\gamma=2\) gives the stated list.
+Substituting \(\gamma=2\) gives the stated list, with exponent \(2\) repeated when \(q_p\ge3\).
 The exponent \(0\) is therefore simple, and the exponent \(1\) is either absent or simple.
 Consequently, the local continuation of the germ selected by the Taylor series at \(\xi=0\) cannot contain logarithmic terms of order \((1-\xi)^0\) or \((1-\xi)^1\).
-The first order at which a logarithmic sector may occur is thus \((1-\xi)^2\). \end{proof}
+The first order at which a logarithmic term may occur is thus \((1-\xi)^2\). \end{proof}

 \begin{theorem}[Resonant expansion] There exist functions \(A(u)\) and \(B(u)\), analytic in a neighborhood of \(u=\zeta_c^2\), such that